Marketing91

 3) Brand Loyalty

-A brand Strength also speaks largely of the brand loyalty that consumers have towards the product.
+A strong brand Strength also speaks largely of the brand loyalty that consumers have towards the product.
 Consumers who love the product or service and have an emotional attachment to it, would repeatedly buy the product and are termed as loyal brand ambassadors.
 This creates wallet share for the company and increased the brand equity too.

 4) Brand Association

 Brand Association is technically not the benefits offered by the company or is not tangible, but is rather deep-rooted in the minds of consumers.
 Example, Four Seasons Hotel, one of the world’s largest luxury hotels is immediately associated with luxury, comfort, and quality of service.
 It creates a positive brand association in the minds of consumers.
-Positive brand associations are good for creating a positive brand equity and is only possible if the product or services offered by the company is desirable and satisfies the needs of the consumer
+Positive brand associations are good for creating a positive brand equity and is only possible if the product or services offered by the company is desirable and satisfies the needs of the consumer.

 Brand Strength 2

 It’s not a one-day effort that organizations can create a positive impact towards it brand value.
 It’s a constant process that builds over time.
-A company can create positive brand equity by introducing a quality product in the market that is cannot be easily replicated, constantly monitoring competitor moves and market changes, building a personal connection with consumers, having a consistent brand message, and most importantly by capturing consumer feedback.
+A company can create positive brand equity by introducing a quality product in the market that is cannot be easily replicated, constantly monitoring competitor moves and market changes, brand building a personal connection with consumers, having a consistent brand message, and most importantly by capturing consumer feedback.

 What Is A Cult Brand?
 Explained With Examples